Former Boeing official subpoenaed in 737 MAX probe won’t turn over documents, citing Fifth Amendment protection

 Some courts have held that broad document requests require the person to “use his or her mental processes to interpret and respond to the subpoena, and the production itself could be viewed as testimonial,” said Peter Joy, a Washington University law professor.

-In Forkman’s case, Feldman said, it could turn on the type of documents.
+In Forkner’s case, Feldman said, it could turn on the type of documents.
 “Are these the employee’s personal documents?
 His diary or personal emails?
 Or are they Boeing’s documents?”

 Forkner could ask for immunity from use of the information in the documents, or prosecutors could offer it, the experts said.